leungkean/GSMRL/README.md

 **Important:** Ensure `--env reg` flag is selected.

-[^1]: The acquisition cost of cheap features will be 1.
+[^1]: The acquisition cost of all features will be 1.
-[^2]: The acquisition cost of cheap features will be 0 while the cost of the expensive features will be ≈ 5.
+[^2]: The acquisition cost of cheap features will be 0 while the cost of the expensive features will be ≈ 18.25 (found using binary search).

 ### Results